iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> Tested positive unable to upload code given.
+No way to report that I could see that all my contacted people were warned.
+Nothing showed on my app.
+No advice was given.
+I did my duty but there is no evidence to me that the app is functioning.<br> :date: __2021-05-21 08:42:03__

+> Totally unclear whether it is doing anything<br> :date: __2021-05-20 23:53:37__

+> Ridiculous idea to have a standalone app for scotland, not synced with England so the data in it is all but useless as the borders are now bein crossed again...<br> :date: __2021-05-16 21:56:48__

 > I've never been able to use this app, as it's incompatible with phones made before ~2017, which is quite disgusting given the reason for its existence.<br> :date: __2021-05-13 17:33:32__